aayvazyan-tgm/autodetect_android_sdk_and_buildTools/README.md

 android {
     //use the newest SDK automatically if the given one is not available compileSdkVersion project.getSDKIfPossible(21)
-    //Use the lastest minor BuildTool Version available, that fits to the given major version. default to the given value on error buildToolsVersion project.getHighestAvailableTools("21.1.2") }
+    //Use the lastest patch BuildTool Version available, that fits to the given minor version. default to the given value on error buildToolsVersion project.getHighestAvailableTools("21.1.2") }
 ```